bonitasoft/bonita-doc/md/7.3/define-and-deploy-the-bdm.md

 To add an object:

 1. Go to the **List of Business Objects** and click _Add_.
-2. The newly created object is added to the list, with a temporary name..
+2. The newly created object is added to the list, with a temporary name.
 3. Click the name of the new object to select it, and specify the name you want to use by typing over the temporary name.
 4. Then modify the object to specify the details.